puppetlabs/puppetdb/documentation/CONTRIBUTING.md

 ### Testing

 The easiest way to run the tests until you need to do it often is to use the built-in sandbox harness.
+If you just want to check some changes against "all the normal tests", this should work (assuming you're not running a server on port 34335):

+    $ ext/bin/test-config --set pgport 34335
+    $ ext/bin/test-config --reset puppet-ref
+    $ ext/bin/test-config --reset puppetserver-ref
+    $ ext/bin/run-normal-tests

+This will run the core, integration, and external tests, and in some cases may be all that you need, but in many cases, you may want to be able to run tests more selectively as detailed below.
+Copies of tools like `lein` and `pgbox` may be downloaded and installed to a temporary directory during the process, if you don't already have the expected versions.

-You'll need to either specify the PostgreSQL port you'd like the sandbox to use by providing a `--pgport PORT` argument to each relevant test invocation, or you can set a default for the source tree:
+When using the sandbox, you need to either specify the PostgreSQL port it should use by providing a `--pgport PORT` argument to each relevant test invocation, or you can set a default (as above) for the source
+tree:

     $ ./ext/bin/test-config --set pgport 34335